books

 Achebe, Chinua.
 (September 1994).
 Things Fall Apart

-This novel was originally published in 1958, and it is the first of the three novels of Chinua Achebe in African Trilogy.
-The book was translated into 57 languages, and more than 20 million copies were already sold.
-This is the story of Okonkwo, a rich and strong Igbo soldier of the Umuofia community in the late 1800s.
-It features the resistance and their survival against the devaluing of the Igbo culture by the British forces.
-It portrays the life of the early African village and how they unite as one to outlast.
+This novel was originally published in 1958 and is the first of Chinua Achebe's novels in the African Trilogy.
+The book was translated into 57 languages.
+It has over 20 million copies, and this is the story of Oko.
+The Igbo soldier of the Umuofia community in the late 1800s.
+It features the resistance and reluctance of the Igbo culture against the devaluation by the British forces.
+It portrays the life of the early African village and how they unite to outlast.

 Collins, Suzanne.
 (2008-2010).
 The Hunger Games